mohammedbilalns/keywords/mongo.md

 ## conditional operators
 in , nin , ne
 ## logical operators
-and or , nor
+and, not, or , nor
 ## comparison operators
 lt , gt , eq

 ## Array
+- in, all , size , nin
-in , nin, set , unset , inc , push , pull , elemmatch , all
+- set , unset
+- inc , push , pull , addtoset, pop , elemmatch
 ## Regex
 # Joins in Mongo
 lookup